Kramers Fulde-Ferrell state and superconducting spin diode effect: Introduction

-So far, the study of the diode effect in the superconducting systems focused on the nonreciprocity of the charge transport.
-One may wonder if there is a similar nonreciprocal property in the spin transport that can be realized in certain superconducting systems.
-From the symmetry point of view, the diode effect for the charge transport where the critical currents in opposite directions have different magnitudes requires the system to break both inversion and time-reversal (${\cal T}$) symmetry, since the current operator changes sign under either inversion or time reversal.
-While the spin current operator only changes signs under inversion but is invariant under the operation of time reversal, this means the nonreciprocity of the spin transport only requires the breaking of the inversion symmetry, which can be realized in a ${\cal T}$ symmetric system.
-In this letter, we propose a novel superconducting state that can realize the nonreciprocal spin transport.
-This state has a $p$-wave equal-spin pairing and FF type order paramter $\Delta_{\sigma}(\textbf{r})=\Delta e^{i\sigma\textbf{Q}\cdot\textbf{r}}$ with opposite center of mass momentum of Cooper pairs for the opposite spin polarizations as shown schematically in Fig.~\ref{fig:pd}(a), so that the ${\cal T}$ symmetry is not broken, which we name as Kramers FF state.
+In this article, we propose a novel SC state that can realize nonreciprocal spin transport.
+This state has equal-spin pairing and a FF type of order parameter $\Delta_{\sigma}(\textbf{r})=\Delta e^{i\sigma\textbf{Q}\cdot\textbf{r}}$, with opposite Cooper pair center of mass momentum for opposite spin polarizations as shown schematically in Fig.~\ref{fig:pd}(a).
+We term this SC state as a Kramers FF (KFF) state since ${\cal T}$ symmetry is maintained.
 Such FF state has pairing field with only one $\textbf{Q}$ vector in each pairing channel, which is translational invariant unlike the Larkin-Ovchinnikov state also known as the pair density wave state, where the pairing field has both $\textbf{Q}$ and $-\textbf{Q}$ vectors in each channel so that the pairing order parameters varies in space.
-We demonstrate via a meanfield method that, this state can be realized in the spin-orbit coupled chain with nearest neighbor attraction as shown schematically in Fig.~\ref{fig:pd}(a,b).
-The finite $\textbf{Q}$ vector comes from the spin-orbit coupling, which breaks the symmetry of the Fermi points belonging to the same spin species, i.e., $\textbf{k}_{f\sigma+}+\textbf{k}_{f\sigma-}\neq0$ as shown schematically in Fig.~\ref{fig:pd}(a).
-We study the condition to realize the nonreciprocal spin transport where the critical spin current along the positive and negative directions are not equal in magnitude in this system for both bulk superconducting state and the Josephson junction structures.
-The charge transport of the Josephson junction structure also shows the intriguing property in which rich phases of the Josephson junctions can be realized by simply changing the length of the superconducting chain.
+We demonstrate that the KFF state can be realized in a meanfield theory of a concrete model describing a spin-orbit coupled chain with nearest neighbor attractions as illustrated in Fig.~\ref{fig:pd}(a,b).
+The nonzero $\textbf{Q}$ pairing across the Fermi points in Fig.~\ref{fig:pd}(a) is enabled by the SOC split bands.
+We study the condition to realize the nonreciprocal spin transport where the critical {\em spin} current along positive and negative directions are unequal in magnitude for both bulk SC state and Josephson junction structures.
+Moreover, we find intriguing properties and rich phases in the charge transport across JJs of the KFF state, which can be realized by simply changing the length of the SC chain.
+Similar pairing state was also studied in the two dimensional honeycomb system where the valley degree of freedom plays the role of spin here~\cite{lee_2019}.

-\textit{Model Hamiltonian.}-- We first consider a one-dimensional (1D) spin-orbit coupled chain with nearest neighbor attraction and the Hamiltonian can be written as